 - Select “Wake up” and tap on the round plus (+) button in the bottom-right corner of the screen.
 This will add in a new routine.

 - Give the sunrise wake-up alarm a custom name if you will have a few different alarms.

 - Next, swipe up and down on the numbers to select a time that you want to wake up.
 Keep in mind that this will be the time that the lights will be at full brightness once they finish fading in, so adjust this time accordingly.

-- One you have that set, go back by tapping on the back arrow in the top-left corner and then tap on “Where?”.
+- Once you have that set, go back by tapping on the back arrow in the top-left corner and then tap on “Where?”.
 This is where you will set what rooms or lights to turn on.
-Place a check-mark next to the room that you want to turn on and activate.
+Place a check mark next to the room that you want to turn on and activate.
 Once selected, press the back arrow.

 - Go back and then hit “Save” in the top-right corner of the screen.

-- Your DIY wake up alarm will show up at the top, where you can tap on the toggle switch to the right to disable or enable it manually at any time.
-You can create more than one wake up alarm if you wish by tapping on the round plus button and going through the previous steps again.
+- Your DIY wake-up alarm will show up at the top, where you can tap on the toggle switch to the right to disable or enable it manually at any time.
+You can create more than one wake-up an alarm if you wish by tapping on the round plus button and going through the previous steps again.

 Congratulations if you have followed all the steps you now have a DIY Wake up Light alarm clock for no extra money spent.

 Using IFTTT Simulated DIY Sunrise Alarm Clock for Hue

 Turn your Philips Hue lights into a simulated DIY sunrise wake-up light alarm clock.
 When connected to the internet via the Hue Bridge.
 No need to buy a standalone sunrise wake-up lamp.